keithalewis/math/apl.md

 languages on current computer architectures.
 We take a purely functional view so no side effects are allowed and data cannot be mutated.
-Similar to Everett's many-world interpretation, this makes it easy to reason about programs mathematically, but can be hard on computers computationally.
+Similar to Everett's many-world interpretation, this makes it easy to reason about programs mathematically, but can be computationally hard on computers.
 Using lazy evaluation, [optics](optics.html), and other implementation techniques can help with that.

 The two main ideas are composition and (vector space) duality.